Bloomberg-Beta/Manual/4 - Reading list.md

 * [Concrete Economics](https://bookshop.org/p/books/concrete-economics-the-hamilton-approach-to-economic-growth-and-policy-stephen-s-cohen/10608749?ean=9781422189818) (Stephen Cohen and Bradford DeLong — book)
 * [Raising the Floor](https://bookshop.org/p/books/raising-the-floor-how-a-universal-basic-income-can-renew-our-economy-and-rebuild-the-american-dream-andy-stern/7341317?ean=9781610396257) (Andy Stern — book)
 * [Jump-Starting America: How Breakthrough Science Can Revive Economic Growth and the American Dream](https://bookshop.org/p/books/jump-starting-america-how-breakthrough-science-can-revive-economic-growth-and-the-american-dream-simon-johnson/18831522?ean=9781541762480) (Jonathan Gruber and Simon Johnson — book)
-* [Shift Commission on Work, Workers, and Technology — Report of Findings](https://docsend.com/view/4wizcjb) (write-up on this project Bloomberg led with New America, includes a bibliography)
+* [Shift Commission on Work, Workers, and Technology — Report of Findings](https://docsend.com/view/4wizcjb) (write-up on a project Bloomberg led with New America, includes a bibliography)
 * [Future of Work in California](https://www.labor.ca.gov/wp-content/uploads/sites/338/2021/02/ca-future-of-work-report.pdf) (Recommendations from the Governor's commission on work in California where Roy Bahat served as a member, about creating widespread participation in prosperity)

 ### On Bloomberg Beta's partners